Do you need health insurance? Call us at 1-877-687-1196 (Relay Texas/TTY 1-800-735-2989). Learn More.

 Ambetter will never retaliate against the member because the member filed a complaint, or appealed the decision.
 Similarly, Ambetter will never retaliate against a physician or provider because the provider has, on the member’s behalf, filed a complaint or appealed a decision.

-The member can request an appeal within one hundred and eighty (180) days of receipt of a medical necessity denial of medical or behavioral health services.
+The member can request an appeal within one hundred and eighty (180) calendar days of receipt of a medical necessity denial of medical or behavioral health services.

 Ambetter will send the member a decision regarding the member’s appeal: